 We do not recommend pregnant or nursing women take Calorease.

 Secondly, taken as directed, Calorease is designed to bind one third of the fat in a typical US diet.
 Thus, most of us will still have the necessary fats required for the absorption of fat soluble vitamins.
-As an added bonus, Calorease preferentially binds and eliminates the saturated and trans fats that we are advised to reduce in our diet
+As an added bonus, Calorease preferentially binds the saturated and trans fats that we are advised to reduce in our diet.

 Should I avoid a high fiber diet while taking Calorease?

-Other fibers are not efficacious in binding and reducing dietary fat.
+Other fibers are not efficacious in binding dietary fat.
 Therefore, there is no need to avoid a high fiber diet.

 Does the fiber in Calorease count as part of my daily fiber intake?